domsq/project-tile-match-game/README.md

     - No errors but 1 warning when tested using the official Jigsaw validator:<br>
     ![Image of Jigsaw validation](https://raw.githubusercontent.com/domsq/project-tile-match-game/master/screenshots/jigsaw-validation.JPG)<br>
     ![Image of Jigsaw warning](https://raw.githubusercontent.com/domsq/project-tile-match-game/master/screenshots/jigsaw-warning.JPG)<br>
-    The warning is simply stating it couldn't check an import link due to the vaidation method being direct input.
+    The warning is simply stating it couldn't check an import link due to the validation method being direct input.

 - JavaScript
     - No major issues reported with either JavaScript file:<br>